 A recent study of 12 Standardbred horses found that those fitted with a tongue tie showed significantly more signs of stress than horses without a tongue tie, and this stress increased with previous use .
 This suggests that horses find tongue ties aversive and do not habituate to this discomfort.

-In Germany, the racing industry has recognised tongue ties as a serious problem and recently banned them.
-Tongue ties have also been banned across a range of equestrian sports by the International Equestrian Federation (FEI).
+In Germany, the racing industry has recognised tongue ties as a serious problem whereupon their use in Thoroughbred but not standardbred racing was banned in 2018.
+Since 2004, the International Equestrian Federation (FEI) prohibited the use of tongue ties across a range of equestrian sports.
 In some countries their use in winter is prohibited or restricted because of the potential for tissue damage and frostbite of the exposed tongue.
-Tongue ties were scored as having a profound adverse impact on horse welfare by a recent international equine welfare workshop .
+Tongue ties have been scored as having a profound adverse impact on horse welfare by an international equine welfare workshop .

 How you can help